-(f) Accrued Benefits Payable
+(f) Benefits Due and Payable

 The Fund provides compensation and medical benefits for work-related injuries to workers in certain maritime employment.
 The Fund recognizes a liability for disability benefits payable to the extent of unpaid benefits applicable to the current period.
-Ultimate responsibility for payment of such claims rests with the employer organizations.
+Ultimate responsibility for payment of claims rests with the employer organizations.